 Uterine fibroids are benign tumors that are not likely to lead to malignant cancer.
-Approximately 70% of women have these benign tumors by the time the reach the age of 50 but these women are not believed to be at an increased risk of malignant cancer.
-However, in rare cases a malignant fibroid may develop, which is referred to as leiomyosarcoma or uterine sarcoma.
+Approximately 70% of women have these benign tumors by the time they reach the age of 50 but these women are not believed to be at an increased risk of malignant cancer.
+However, in rare cases, a malignant fibroid may develop, which is referred to as leiomyosarcoma or uterine sarcoma.

 Current scientific research does not suggest that the presence of benign uterine fibroids places an individual woman at greater risk of developing malignant fibroids.
 The two conditions are viewed separately and it is unlikely that benign tumors may later become malignant.

 Prevalence of uterine fibroids

 Although benign uterine fibroids are common, with a lifetime risk of more than 70% for the average woman, uterine sarcoma is a rare condition.
 Previous studies have shown that it affects 3 to 7 per 100,000 women in the United States.

 Women of ethnicity with darker skin have a higher risk of malignant uterine fibroids than other populations, with an incidence of the condition twice that of other races.

 There are several different types of malignant uterine fibroids, which are each characterized by unique properties.
 These types include: